paulocheque/django-dynamic-fixture/docs/source/data.rst

 Fill Nullable Fields
 ===============================================================================

 This option define if nullable fields (fields with ``null=True``) will receive a generated data or not (``data=None``).
+This property is exclusive for non-FK fields.
 It is possible to override the global option for an specific instance.
 But be careful because this option will be propagate to all internal dependencies.

 In settings.py::